sfreeley/front-end-capstone/README.md

 Your database should be populated with the information you enter inside the application (ie drug information and user information).

+Please copy and paste "resources" and "topics" data into your database.json from example.json; this will be the data that will populate a portion of the resources page.

 If you have any questions regarding what the database structure should look like, please see "example.json" file in the `api` directory.
 Note that every property name needs to be identical to those listed in this example JSON file.
 Id's should be automatically and uniquely generated for each entry.
 By default, the ["taking"] property will have a value of `true` upon the user adding a medication (ie the user is creating a new medication entry to input into their `Current Medication List`)

 > **PLEASE NOTE**: NONE of the information used in the following images are that of real people or patients